A Survey on Event-based Optical Marker Systems: Background

 \section{Background}

 This section briefly reviews the fundamental principles behind EBOMS, focusing on the key components and underlying technologies (see Fig.~\ref{fig: overview}).
-First, event cameras are introduced, highlighting their asynchronous operation and advantages over traditional frame-based sensors.
+First, the event cameras are presented, highlighting their asynchronous operation and advantages over traditional frame-based sensors.
 Second, the existing optical-marker systems are categorized, and their role in visual tracking, localization, and communication, is explained.

-\subsection{Event-based Cameras}
+\subsection{Event-based cameras}

 Event (or event-based) cameras are bio-inspired sensors which detect brightness changes in a scene, instead of capturing frames at fixed rates.
 Each pixel in an event camera operates independently, and it is sensitive to light-intensity fluctuations occurring in the environment.
-An event can be represented by the quadruple $(x,\, y,\, t,\, p)$, where $(x,\,y)$ are the \emph{coordinates} of the event, $t$ is the \emph{timestamp}, and $p = \pm 1$ is the \emph{polarity} of the event.
-If $p$ is positive (negative), it means that the light intensity has increased (decreased) at location $(x,\, y)$ in the last time interval.
+An event can be represented by the quadruple $(x,\, y,\, t,\, p)$, where $(x,\,y)$ are the pixel \emph{coordinates} of the event, $t$ is the \emph{timestamp}, and $p = \pm 1$ is the \emph{polarity} of the event.
+If $p$ is positive (negative), it means that the brightness has increased (decreased) at pixel $(x,\, y)$ since the last event~\cite{gallego2020event}.

-Among the distinctive advantages offered by the sensing mechanism of event-based cameras, are asynchronous operation and high temporal resolution.
-Events are only generated when brightness changes occur in the scene, and this guarantees high speed and efficient calculation with low overhead.
-At the same time, with a response time in the microsecond range, event cameras are well equipped for sensitive applications requiring high accuracy and low run-times.
-The high dynamic range is another strength of event cameras, especially in outdoor environments with highly-variable or low light conditions, where conventional frame-based cameras usually struggle.

-Finally, the event-based data collection mechanism, by only taking intensity variations into account and by disregarding those parts of the scene that do not change over time, guarantees high energy efficiency, which is crucial in applications involving embedded battery-powered devices.
+Among the distinctive advantages offered by the sensing mechanism of event cameras, are asynchronous operation and high temporal resolution.
+With a response time in the microsecond range, these cameras are well equipped for sensitive applications requiring high accuracy and fast processing times.
+The high dynamic range is another strength of event cameras, especially in outdoor environments with highly-variable or low-light conditions, where conventional frame-based cameras usually struggle.
+Finally, the event-based data collection mechanism, by only taking intensity variations into account and by disregarding those parts of the scene that do not change over time, guarantees high energy efficiency, which is crucial in applications involving portable battery-powered~devices.

-\subsection{Optical-Marker Systems}
+\subsection{Optical-marker systems}